-By default, all Cloud Services are unselected.
+By default, all cloud channels are unselected.

-- Select DLP Cloud API, DLP Cloud Proxy, or both - If you select DLP Cloud Proxy: - Select cloud applications to monitor by clicking Edit and adding available elements to the Selected Elements list.
-At least one application must be selected.

-- Select at least one user operation to monitor (File uploading/attaching, File downloading). - 4.
+- Select DLP Cloud API, DLP Cloud Proxy, or both. - If you select DLP Cloud API: - By default, all applications are selected for monitoring.
+Select specific cloud applications to monitor by clicking Edit and adding available elements to the Selected Elements list.
+At least one application must be selected. - Select at least one user operation to monitor (File uploading/attaching, File downloading, External file-sharing, Unrecognized file-sharing). - If you select DLP Cloud Proxy: - By default, all applications are selected for monitoring.
+Select specific cloud applications to monitor by clicking Edit and adding available elements to the Selected Elements list.
+At least one application must be selected. - Select at least one user operation to monitor (File uploading/attaching, File downloading). - 4.
 Select Mobile Email to monitor email sent to users' mobile devices, then select whose devices to monitor.
 It is possible to select user directory entries (users and groups), business units, or custom users.
 By default, all users' email is analyzed when it is being synchronized to mobile devices.